 - The Preface of a doctoral thesis must also include a statement clearly indicating those elements of the thesis that are considered original scholarship and distinct contributions to knowledge.

-6. An introduction that clearly states the rationale and objectives of the research
+- Clearly state the rationale and objectives of the research

 8. A final conclusion and summary

-9. A thorough bibliography or reference list, according to disciplinary norms
+9. A thorough bibliography or reference list

 A Doctoral thesis must be as succinct as is consistent with the sound scholarly exposition of the subject under investigation and disciplinary norms.
 There is no page limit, but unnecessarily long theses are viewed negatively since one of the norms of academic scholarship is concision.